gvwilson/tidyblocks/CONTRIBUTING.md

 **Asha** is a high school mathematics teacher whose students are using TidyBlocks to do their homework.
-She can help by filing bug reports and feature suggestions, and by providing questions and solutions for us to add to our gallery of examples.
+She can help by filing bug reports and feature suggestions, and by providing questions and solutions for our gallery of examples.

 **Lupita** is using TidyBlocks to learn basic data science.
 She can help by translating blocks and block descriptions into Bantu